 IBC patients should consult with a medical oncologist to determine their specific treatment needs.
 A common treatment regimen usually begins with chemotherapy, taken by mouth as pills or administered into a vein through a needle.
-Using more than one type of treatment, including chemotherapy, surgery, radiation therapy, targeted therapy, hormone therapy, immunotherapy, and palliative medicine has been shown to have better outcomes.
+Using more than one type of treatment, including chemotherapy, surgery, radiation therapy, targeted therapy, and hormone therapy, has been shown to have better outcomes.

 Because IBC can grow and spread rapidly and is more likely to recur after treatment than other types of breast cancer, it is thought of as an aggressive cancer.
-Though the long-term survival rate for IBC is lower than that of other breast cancer cases, new research developments are continuing to find innovative cancer treatments that may improve the survival outlook for IBC patients.
+Though the long-term survival rate for IBC is lower than that of other breast cancer cases, innovations in cancer treatment and new research developments have improved the survival outlook for IBC patients.
 Since IBC symptoms may be mistaken for other non-cancerous conditions, such as a breast infection, patients with concerns about their diagnosis and treatment should request a biopsy to detect cancer cells.